About the Kent ISD Oral Deaf

 About the Kent ISD Oral Deaf Parent Teacher Organization

-The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO is a non-profit, 501c3 organization.
-Our organization is run by dedicated parents of children that are a part of the Oral Deaf program.
+The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO is run by dedicated parents of children that are a part of the Oral Deaf program.

 The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO provides the extra funding necessary to run a successful schooling program for our students who are deaf or hard of hearing.
 Examples of items that the PTO provides funding for are audiological equipment, Kindermusik services for the preschool programs, specialized training for staff, and multiple Kent ISD Oral Deaf family events.
 Family events include an ice cream social, a gingerbread house decorating party, a carnival, and an end of the year family picnic.

 The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO has an annual golf outing and raffle fundraiser.
 Many area businesses sponsor the event or donate items to be included in the raffle.
 We also have many generous area families that have been impacted by the Kent ISD Oral Deaf/Grand Rapids Oral Deaf and they continue to financially support our mission and annual event.
 Check out the supporters page to see our past event sponsors.